 - Use British Avios to fly within Europe

 - Use Southwest Rapid Rewards to fly within the U.S.

 For more ideas, read our guide on the best Ultimate Rewards transfer partners.

-The downside with using Chase transfer partners is you need to be flexible with your schedule.
-Booking award travel directly through an airline or hotel can often lead to the dreaded blackout dates, so you might need to shift a bit in order to reap the benefits.
+The downside with using Chase transfer partners is you have to be flexible with your schedule.
+Booking award travel directly through an airline or hotel can often lead to the dreaded blackout dates, so you might need to shift your timing a bit in order to reap the maximum rewards.

 Chase Ultimate Rewards Airline Transfer Partners

 Below is a run-down of all the airline transfer partners:

 Use if: You're on a European vacation where you'll be hopping between countries.
 Avios is great for finding short flights within Europe at a great transfer rate.
 A lot of popular routes only cost 4,500 Avios one way with no fuel surcharge.